inet-framework/inet/showcases/general/scenarioScripting/doc/index.rst

 The ``scenario.xml`` file contains the script for the wireless simulation.

-Note that is life-cycle modeling is required, the following line must be added to the ini file to ensure that nodes have status modules:
+Note that if life-cycle modeling is required, the following line must be added to the ini file to ensure that nodes have status modules:

 .. literalinclude:: ../omnetpp.ini